Green-Software-Foundation/patterns/docs/catalog/cloud/scale-down-kubernetes-workloads.md

 ## SCI Impact
 `SCI = (E * I) + M per R`

-Regarding the SCI equation.
-Reducing the distance will impact:
+Regarding the SCI equation. scaling down the pods to zero will impact:

 - `E`: The goal is to "reduce demand", aka the number of pods running out of office hours, which reduces overall application consumed Power.